OpenDSA/OpenDSA/RST/en/Blockchain/Mining.rst

 How Mining Works
 ~~~~~~~~~~~~~~~~

-Since a blockchain system creates hash pointers with a :term:`cryptographic hash function`
-that is nearly impossible to predict what the value of some hash will be depending on the
-input, individuals need to :term:`mine` in order to "obtain" the specific amount of coins.
-The mining process is essentially :term:`miners` competing to be the first to create a block
-containing a nonce that will create a :term:`hash pointer` that has a certain number of
-preceeding zeros.
-These puzzles become increasing difficult as more coins become mined because
-if we recall the current blocks hash is determined by its previous blocks hash, its data,
-and now a nonce to create the correct number of zeros.
-These calculations are next to impossible
-to guess as the only way to obtain the correct nonce is to simply guess (i.e. brute force attacks).

-The idea of mining is for your computer to guess the correct value of the nonce that makes
-the hash have the correct number of zeros.
-The first individual to compute the correct nonce
-is awarded the block and it is recorded into the ledger that they own the coin.
-This will
-normally take millions, billions or even trillions of guesses before the correct value gets
-found.
-Many miners try to obtain as much compute power as they can inorder become awarded the
-coin.

-One might wonder, what if two miners create a block with the correct nonce with the correct hash?
-Within these blocks, there will be different transactions that have occurred.
-Here, the miner
-who has construct a block, or mini blockchain, with the largest proof-of-work will be chosen by
-the system to be a part of the blockchain.

-The process of mining provides a structure of validating transactions and makes creating alternative
-blocks extremely difficult.
-This is why a blockchain is exceptionally secure.
-A miner attempting to dupe
-the blockchain would have to convince over half the nodes in the system that they are correct.
-Since
-each nodes has their own copy of the blockchain, it requires significant compute power to do so.
-There is
-a fear that a malicious group may gain 51% control of the blockchain and utilize their influence to
-their advantage.
-A 51% attack would cost an immense amount of money to obtain a profound amount of
-compute power.
-As of the end of 2019, it would take about 120 terrahashes per second to be computed inorder
-to mine one Bitcoin.
+You have probably heard the term "mining" in the context of Bitcoin or
+blockchain.
+"Mining" simply means to try different values for the nonce
+until some hash value with the right property is stumbled upon.
+That property is usually that its value be below some threshold.
+If the system wants to make the cost of finding a hash value be at a
+certain level, then all the system needs to do is set the threshold to
+be right.
+For example (again, in base 10 values), setting the requirement to be
+that the hash value have four leading zeros, then any nonce (and thus the
+resulting hash value) has a one in ten thousand chance of hitting the
+target.
+If the system wants this cost to be hire, then it lowers the
+threshold.

+In Bitcoin, the concensus algorithm for updating the public ledger
+relies on miners.
+A miner is an entity that tries to find a nonce for a block of
+transactions that meets the threshold.
+The first miner to do so gets the right to add the block to the
+bitcoin blockchain.
+And their reward is some bitcoin.
+The Proof of Work consensus algorithm is a bit complicated to explain
+how the consensus is actually reached, we will discuss that later.

+Here is a simplified version of how a block might look
+in a cryptocurrency like Bitcoin.
+The key idea added here (compared to the Intro module) is the box
+labled "Nonce".
+What you should do is add data to each block, and then click the
+"Mine" button.
+This will discover nonces that cause the proper number of zeros (four
+in our example) to appear in each hash value.
+Then try modifying the data in a block, to see which other blocks are
+affected.
+You can always click the "Mine" button again to get a consistent set
+of nonces and hash codes.

+.. _BlockchainNonceExample:

+.. avembed:: AV/Blockchain/BlockchainNonceExample.html pe
+   :long_name: Blockchain Nonce Example

 Who is a Miner?
 ~~~~~~~~~~~~~~~

 During the infancy of cryptocurrencies, miners would be enthusiasts who would utilize their spare compute power on their laptop or desktop to mine coins.
 As the popularity of these coins have become and their prices rising, many individuals have bought more computers and even warehouses to harness as much compute power inorder to mine as many as possible.
 As the major cost of mining comes from the electricity to power these computers, many miners try to exploit areas of low electricity costs.

+As the value of Bitcoin in particular has risen, the cost to mine a new block has grown.
+This has become a major consumer of electricity, estimated to account for one half of one percent of all power consumed in the world in 2021.
+This in turn has become quite controversial.